elsiribot/fedi/ui/native/README.md

 The [Rust bridge](https://github.com/fedibtc/fedi-react-native/tree/master/bridge) gets built automatically by the `npm run android` and `npm run ios` commands, but as a first run try building it independently with `npm run build-bridge-android` and `npm run build-bridge-ios`.
 You can build these in parallel with separate terminals.

-If you would like to build the bridge in Nix, export `FEDI_NIX=1` before running this.
-At this point only Android is supported.

 ```
 # builds ios
 yarn run build-bridge-ios